CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions-if.md

 # Personalization functions: if

-With the *if* function it is possible to make conditional statements and adjust content based on any avaible information (profile field and profile interests are very useful for example).
+With the *if* function it is possible to make conditional statements and adjust content based on any available information (profile field and profile interests are very useful for example).
 It is also possible to use `{elseif}` and `{else}` or nest *if* statements.